Shim Suk-hee

 Shim Suk-hee (/ko/; born 30 January 1997) is a South Korean short track speed skater.
-She is a two-time Olympic Champion (2014, 2018) and a World Champion (2014).
+She is a three-time Olympic Champion (2014, 2018, 2026) in the 3000 m relay and a World Champion (2014).

 Early life

 At the age of 6, Shim started short track speed skating in her hometown Gangneung as a hobby with her older brother's influence.
 Her talent was obvious from her time since elementary school and led Shim's parents to fully support her short track career.
 Shim spent rest of her elementary school years in Seoul and joined the Junior National Team upon entering middle school.

 Career

 Junior career

 Shim's first major international competition was the 2011 World Junior Championships.
 Her breakout moment was at the inaugural 2012 Winter Youth Olympics in Innsbruck, where she won gold in 500m and 1000m.
 She also won a bronze medal in the 3000m mixed-country/gender relay as a member of the mixed team made up of skaters representing different nations.

 Shim continued her success at the 2012 World Junior Championships in Melbourne, where she finished first overall after winning gold in 500m, 1000m, and 1500m Superfinal.
 She also won gold in the relay with her teammates.
 In the 1000m semi-finals, Shim broke the world junior record previously set by Byun Chun-sa of South Korea in 2003, only to set a new world record in the 1000m finals.